engie-group/shaystack/docs/AWS.md

 To export the haystacks files in a bucket, you must create one.
 If you add the _Version_ feature, it's possible to update the files, and use the API to read an older version.
-The extended parameter `Version` in each request may be used to ask some data, visible at a specific date.
+The extended parameter `Version` in each request may be used to ask some data, visible at a specific date which can be a complete timestamp `'yyyy'-'MM'-'dd'T'HH':'mm':'ss'` or simply `'yyyy'-'MM'-'dd'` and in this case the time will be **00:00:00**.

 You can use `shaystack_import_db` to import a Haystack file in s3 bucket, only if the file is modified (to respect the notion of _Version_ with this provider).